 CHAPTER LXXXVII.
 1. And during the childhood of the emperor Theodosius, when he was learning the holy Scriptures inspired by God, he had with him a child named Paulinus, the son of a vizier who learnt with him, and they grew up together.
-2. And the emperor Theodosius loved him and appointed him an emperor in the third degree, a dignity that is called Master (of the imperial household).1 3.
-And he reclined frequently at table with the emperor and empress; for a strong friendship existed between them.
-4. And after some time Paulinus fell ill, and when he was ill a certain officer highly honoured by the emperor brought2 him an apple that was wholly out of season, and the emperor and all his court who saw it admired the appearance of the apple.
+2. And the emperor Theodosius loved him and appointed him an emperor in the third degree, a dignity that is called Master (of the imperial household).
+3. And he reclined frequently at table with the emperor and empress; for a strong friendship existed between them.
+4. And after some time Paulinus fell ill, and when he was ill a certain officer highly honoured by the emperor brought him an apple that was wholly out of season, and the emperor and all his court who saw it admired the appearance of the apple.
 5. The emperor gave one hundred gold dinars to the man who had brought the apple.
 (And) he sent that apple to his wife.
 And she indeed sent it to Paulinus because of his illness and her affection for him.
 6. Now Paulinus was not aware that the emperor had given it to the empress, and so as the emperor came just at that moment to pay Paulinus a visit, he saw that apple in his possession and forthwith proceeded to the palace and called for the empress, and said unto her: 'Where is the apple which I gave thee?'
 7. And she fearing lest the emperor should be offended with her, was not willing to avow the truth, and said: 'I have eaten it as I was not aware that you would question me regarding it.'
 And the emperor further said unto her: 'Hast thou not sent it to some one?'
 And she denied again.
 8. Then the emperor ordered the apple to be brought, and the empress Eudocia was greatly put to shame.
 And a sense of pain and offence existed between them for a long time.
-9. And subsequently the empress told the emperor all that had happened, and confirmed her statement by a terrible oath.
+9. And subsequently the empress told the emperor all that had happened, and confirmed her statement by a terrible oath, |105 and she persuaded the emperor that she had feared aforetime and had not told the truth because of the offence (she was likely to give) and the fear wherewith she feared him.